Board Of Directors

-Stephen Chan, MD, PhD, is a principal founder of the Addis Clinic and currently serves as its President, Chairman of the Board of Directors, and Chief Medical Officer.
+Stephen Chan, MD, PhD, is a principal founder of the Addis Clinic and currently serves as President of the Board of Directors.

 Steve is clinician-scientist and ABIM-certified physician in Cardiovascular Disease and Internal Medicine.
 Previously, he completed a MD-PhD at the University of California, San Francisco where he studied molecular virology, with an emphasis on infectious pathogens such as the Ebola, Marburg, and HIV.
 He then completed training in Internal Medicine at the Brigham and Women’s Hospital and in Cardiology at the Massachusetts General Hospital.
 Currently, he is the principal investigator of a research group and academic program primarily focused on understanding the molecular pathogenesis of pulmonary vascular diseases.

 In 2005, Steve and his wife Sol directly worked with the AIDS Care and Treament (ACT) project in Addis Ababa, Ethiopia, under the direction of Andy and Bev Warren.
 The life-changing experience with this project served as a catalyst to establish the Addis Clinic in 2011.